Shaurya: Plot

 An enthusiastic Kavya attempts to approach Javed, to get his side of story, but her efforts fail as the army authorities flatly refuse her request.
 Meanwhile, both Akash and Siddhant arrive in Srinagar, post which the duo get briefed by their CO, about the case.
 After the briefing, Siddhant heads out to meet Javed, for a better understanding of the case.

 Javed and Siddhant meet at the barracks, where Siddhant makes a poor attempt at interrogation.
 Javed, unimpressed with Siddhant's immaturity, refuses to acknowledge him and continues maintaining a stoic silence.
 Javed's behavior angers and frustrates Siddhant, who ends up leaving in a huff.

-Siddhant later confides his fears and doubts about the case to Akash; who is understanding of Siddhant's dilemma.
+Siddhant later confides his fears and doubts about the case to Akash, who is understanding of Siddhant's dilemma.
 Akash advises Siddhant to just plead guilty on Javed's behalf, while he promises to take care of all the prosecution work.
 To cheer up Siddhant, Akash points out the absurdity of the case, terming it open and shut.
 According to Akash, Javed is the guilty party and the case itself is unsubstantiated, thus making prosecution a cakewalk.

 Meanwhile, Kavya, on hearing about the trial, tries to reach out to Siddhant.
 Siddhant, on meeting Kavya, gets attracted to her and relentlessly tries to flirt with her.
-He even attempts to bluff his way through the case; despite not having any idea himself; just to impress her.
+He even attempts to bluff his way through the case, despite not having any idea himself, just to impress her.

 His efforts however miserably fail as the unimpressed Kavya calls out Siddhant and exposes his lies about the case.
-She further points out that as the defence lawyer it's Siddhant's responsibility to properly analyze the case and present the facts.
+She further points out that as the defence lawyer it is Siddhant's responsibility to properly analyze the case and present the facts.
 Before leaving she further tries to make Siddhant realize the consequences of his decisions and their impact on his life.
-However while flirting, Siddhant accidentally mentions a senior army officer Brigadier Pratap; who happens to be Javed's and Rathore's commanding officer.
+However while flirting, Siddhant accidentally mentions a senior army officer Brigadier Pratap, who happens to be Javed's and Rathore's commanding officer.
 Kavya gets intrigued and presses for more information but Siddhant hastily covers up, thus prompting a disappointed Kavya to leave.

-After the meeting, however, Kavya heads to her office where she writes and later publishes a slanderous article about Brigadier Pratap in a local daily; naming Siddhant as the source of information.
+After the meeting, however, Kavya heads to her office where she writes and later publishes a slanderous article about Brigadier Pratap in a local daily, naming Siddhant as the source of information.
 The article spreads like wildfire and ends up causing huge embarrassment to the Army, thus leading Siddhant to get hauled up by his superiors.

 A furious Siddhant later confronts Kavya and accuses her of betrayal and cheap sensationalism, at the cost of his reputation.
 Kavya instead hits back and accuses Siddhant of negligence and immaturity.
 She further tells him to focus on his job rather than worrying about a silly article.